Rana-KV/ISP/README.md

 ## *Task:* Perform a Security Self-assessment for a open source project
 - This assignment is a group project and the groups will be announced in the Class.
-- As part of the assignment you and your group will perform the role of a *Security Pal* and carry out a Security Self-assessment for a open source project in CNCF.
+- As part of the assignment you and your group will carry out the role of a *Security Pal* and perform Security Self-assessment for an open source project in CNCF.
 - You can't work on security Self-assessment for open source projects which are not listed in the project list.
-- The opensource project must be a CNCF Project in Graduated or Inccubated or Sandbox stage.
+- The opensource project must be a CNCF Project in Graduated, Inccubated or Sandbox stage.

 ## Timeline
 <p align="center">